tangruize/spssh/README.md

 If you want to type special chars (e.g. TAB and Ctrl+C) in line mode, first type Ctrl+V and then type TAB (or Ctrl+C).

-It is not recommended to use `spssh_cp.sh` for very large files because it is very inefficient (HOST: tar -> gzip/zstd -> base64; CLIENTS: un-base64 -> un-gzip/zstd -> un-tar; zstd is better).
+It is not recommended to use `spssh_cp.sh` for very large files because it is very inefficient (HOST: tar -> gzip/zstd -> base64; CLIENTS: sed -> un-base64 -> un-gzip/zstd -> un-tar; zstd is better).
-In the copying progress, you cannot enter any keys in any windows (un-tar will fail and it is treated as interruptions), you cannot send another file and you cannot add another remote server.
+In the copying progress, you cannot enter any keys in any windows (un-tar will fail and it is treated as interruptions), you cannot send other files and you cannot add other remote servers.

 In some circumstances, the `TMPDIR` is not deleted after abnormal exit.
 You can delete `/tmp/tmp.*.spssh` manually.
 It is not necessary to do it because they will be deleted after reboot.